Nagendra1997/mesibo-documentation/conferencing.md

 Mesibo allows you to create groups having a set of users as group members.
 Once you create a group, you can send messages to the group, and all the group members will receive the messages.
 You only need to do the following to set up a group with mesibo APIs:

 1. Create a group with required permissions and settings
-2. Add Members
+2. Add Members (participants)
-3. Grant Permissions about who can send and received messages.
+3. Grant Permissions about who can send and receive messages.

 That's it.
 Now members can start sending and receiving messages in the group.